 The CGP consists of members with a diverse set of disciplines and very different perspectives.
 The members represent national and regional policy makers, the technical community directly working with the DNS, the security and law enforcement community, academia (technical and linguistic), and experience with local language computing using Unicode and specifically IDNs.

-Besides, the CGP is pleased to have Edmon CHUNG, CEO of dotAsia and Co-Chair of the Universal Acceptance Steering Group, as the IDN advisor.
+Besides, the CGP is pleased to have Edmon CHUNG, CEO of dotAsia and Co-Chair of the Universal Acceptance Steering Group, as its IDN advisor.

 Work Process